planmill/api/README.md

 you want to deploy.
 Usually this is master, but if you need to test a development branch, choose that branch.
 12. Leave "build command" field as it is, and put "." to Publish directory.
 Click "Deploy site".

-3) Netlify installation guide in command line
+III) Netlify installation guide in command line from local code

 1. Install node.js http://nodejs.org/, if not yet installed.
 2. Run command "npm install netlify-cli -g -force" as administrator
-3. Use commain "netlify init" to initialize your site
+3. Use command "netlify init" to initialize your site
-4. Goto the root folder of the api doc and use "netlify deploy --prod" to deploy the documentation in public site
+4. Goto the root folder of the api doc and use "npm run deploy" to deploy the documentation in public site

-4) Generating and investigating ramlt2html output html document:
+IV) Generating and investigating ramlt2html output html document:

 Following steps include the validation of RAML file before generating HTML doc from it: